 - Paint a fence, shed or your doghouse.

-- Donate it to the Building Resources Center, which accepts paint March-August, only full, unopened new cans of white and materials for scraping and patching as well as paper wall coverings.
+- Donate it to the Boston Building Resources, which accepts paint March-August, only full, unopened new cans of white and materials for scraping and patching as well as paper wall coverings.

 Directions for Proper Paint Disposal:

 - Oil-based: Cambridge residents should bring to Household Hazardous Waste Collection or bring to the Minuteman Hazardous Household Products Collection Facility.